Federal Offshore Voluntary Disclosure Letter

 Historical Past-Year Versions of Federal Form 14457

-We have a total of two past-year versions of Form 14457 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of three past-year versions of Form 14457 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Federal Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.